 (ii) the manner in which such an act was done.

+[Clause 40 inserted by No. 13 of 2005 s.
+32.]

 41. Duties of the licensee and other employers in relation to safety and health committees

 (1) If there is a safety and health committee, the licensee and any employer (other than the licensee) of a member of the workforce must —